Police, community seek justice following alleged attack on Elizabethton child

 Content warning: some details in this story and previous stories linked could be triggering and disturbing.
 Limited details and images are included describing a physical attack on a child.
 Discretion to sensitive audiences is advised.

 ELIZABETHTON, Tenn.
-(WJHL) Elizabethton police say they are investigating the alleged assault of a 10-year-old girl by other teenager girls that were her neighbors.
+(WJHL) — Elizabethton police say they are investigating the alleged assault of a 10-year-old girl by other teenage girls that were her neighbors.

-In a post shared more than 250 thousand times on Facebook, the girl’s mother has been calling for justice.
+In a post shared more than 250,000 times on Facebook, the girl’s mother has been calling for justice.
 Friday, dozens of community members echoed those calls by gathering outside the girl’s home in an outpouring of support.

 The alleged assault happened on Monday, when family members describe the attack as an act of “torture.”
 Photos show blood, scratches, and a swollen face on the little girl after the mother says she came home from playing with girls she thought were her friends.